ThorpeJosh/truenas-zfs-unlock/README.md

 ### Shared tags
 * `latest`, `${IMAGE_VERSION}`

-This image uses the [semver](https://semver.org/) format for releases, with this image's major version matching the Truenas API major version in use.
+This image uses the [semver](https://semver.org/) format for releases, ~~with this image's major version matching the Truenas API major version in use~~.

-For example, all `2.*.*` image releases use Truenas API `v2`
+~~For example, all `2.*.*` image releases use Truenas API `v2`~~.

+**Note:** Truenas has changed their api versioning and introduced breaking changes between versions 25.04 and 25.10, see release notes to ensure compatibility.

 **Avoid using the `latest` tag in production environments.
 Lock the tag to a specific version.**